informalsystems/hermes/guide/src/light_clients.md

 ### Adding Light Client Peers

-In order to add light client peers use the `add` command:
+In order to add the light client peers use the `add` command:

 ```shell
 USAGE: